rgilks/comprehendo/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+- **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env.local` file
+- **Rate Limit Errors**: If you see "rate limit exceeded" errors, wait for the cool-down period (1 hour)
+- **Loading Indefinitely**: If content generation seems stuck, refresh the page and try with a different CEFR level

 ## License